 Charles Dickens enjoyed visiting Broadstairs regularly and he is celebrated here with an annual Dickens Festival in June (cancelled for 2020 but back on 18-21 June 2021).

 Another popular sandy beach is Ramsgate Main Sands which also has high chalk cliffs.
 It’s close to the Royal Harbour and marina which is a lovely area for a stroll.
-Fill up on fish and chips following by an ice-cream and you’ll have a great day out.
+Fill up on fish and chips followed by an ice cream and you’ll have a great day out.

 Also on the north coast of Kent, Whitstable is well-known for its oysters.
 The annual Oyster Festival had to be cancelled this summer but it’ll be back in July 2021.
 West Coast’s shingle beach is picturesque as is Tankerton beach too.
 This is more of a grown-ups seaside resort so you’ll find traditional pubs and little lanes for wandering and shopping.

 On the southern coast, Dungeness is best known for Prospect Cottage – Derek Jarman’s house and garden.
 The Old Lighthouse is currently closed, but the miniature steam trains are running on the Romney, Hythe and Dymchurch Railway (pre-booking needed).
 It’s a shingle beach and the water has strong currents but it’s still a wonderful place to visit.